Car Guy Tour “Monza Edition” - September 2018SEPT 2018 RESERVATION REQUEST (Sept 1st through Sept 12th)

 Frank Mandarano is the tour guide.
 Frank is the founder in 1976 of the Maserati Club International/MIE Corp. and the Concorso Italiano in 1986.

-Frank has been going to Italy and visiting the places on the tour each year for over 35 years.
+Frank has been going to Italy and visiting the places on the tour each year for over 38 years.
 Frank is a true Italian car guy super enthusiast.
-Frank has owned and driven literally every Maserati GT car and currently owns a 2007 Maserati Quattroporte, Spider, and 4 1960 Maserati 3500 GT’s.
+Frank has owned and driven literally every Maserati GT car and currently owns 3 1960 Maserati 3500 GT’s, including 1 Vignale Spider.

-In addition to the cars you’ll find a vintage Triumph Bonneville and a Vespa 200 GranTourismo.
+In addition to the cars you’ll find a vintage Triumph Bonneville and a Vespa 300 GranTourismo in his garage.

 I do not speak Italian, how will I get along?